jupyterhealth/software-documentation/explanation/architecture.md

 # JupyterHealth System Architecture

 JupyterHealth is a modular ecosystem of interconnected components that enable patients to collect, control, and share their health data with researchers or clinicians.
+Users of JupyterHealth might include researchers or clinicians (or even patients) looking to combine patient-generated data with clinical data.
 This document explains the architecture of each component and how they work together to support patient-centered health data exchange.

 ## System Overview